 Although it’s a difficult subject to touch for both employers and employees, recognizing and treating issues of substance abuse is a huge aspect of keeping everyone safe on a worksite.

 When it comes to establishing a company safety culture and ensuring that it sticks, you need to start everyone off on the right foot.
 Here are a few things to think about when putting together an on boarding program for new hires.

 Drones were somewhat of a novelty and considered more as a play thing.
 However, as the technology advanced we saw the potential for everything from tactical police drones to construction use.
 Read about how the public safety sector is benefiting from these buzzing pieces of tech.

 It wasn’t until a few years ago that robots really became a viable possibility for construction.
 Since then, we’ve seen amazing advances in the potential use of robotics in high-risk industries.
 Learn more about how robots could change the construction industry.

 Wearable devices are usually associated with fitness and mobile task management, but new technology is making it an integral part of safety on the job.
 Learn more about how wearable safety technology is changing the risk management landscape for the better.

 Electricity is an incredibly powerful force—it’s a miracle of the modern age, and plays a part in all of our daily lives.
 But it has the power to be extremely dangerous if not treated with the proper level of respect.

-This article to safety management for roofing contractors explains the main hazards to roof workers and how to control them to reduce accidents and injuries during roofing projects.
+This article on safety management for roofing contractors explains the main hazards to roof workers and how to control them to reduce accidents and injuries during roofing projects.

-For the aviation industry, a Safety Management System allows every operator and product/service provider to create a systematic way to categorize hazards and manage risks effectually.
+For the aviation industry, a Safety Management System allows every operator and product/service provider to create a systematic way to categorize hazards and manage risks effectively.
 Read this article to learn more.